paritytech/substrate-api-sidecar/runtime-tests/README.md

 ## Testing

-Below I will go over testing for Polkadot.
-These instructions are specific to runtime-tests against one chain.
+The below instructions are specific to runtime-tests against one chain.
 If you are looking to run the runtime-tests against all 3 chains (Polkadot, Kusama, Westend) then run `yarn test:init-runtime-tests` in the root directory of sidecar.